Sunday, September 24, 2023

 Google News

-Facing scrutiny over privacy, US tech major braces for more trouble in its native country.
+Facing global scrutiny over privacy, US tech major braces for more trouble in its native country.
 According to the latest reports, more than 40 Democratic members of Congress have asked Google to stop, what they see as the unnecessary collection and retention of people's location data, collecting the information that could be used to identify women seeking abortions.

-In a recent letter to Sundar Pichai, the CEO of Google parent Alphabet Inc, the lawmakers express concern that if abortion were to become illegal in the US, the company's “current practice of collecting and retaining extensive records of cell phone location data will allow to become a tool for far-right extremists looking to crack down on people seeking reproductive health care.”
+In a recent letter to Sundar Pichai, the CEO of Google parent Alphabet Inc, the lawmakers express concern that if abortion were to become illegal in the US, the company's “current practice of collecting and retaining extensive records of cell phone location data will allow it to become a tool for far-right extremists looking to crack down on people seeking reproductive health care.”

 If the Supreme Court upends the 1973 decision that legalized abortion — as a draft opinion suggests it may in the coming weeks — pregnancies could be surveilled and the data shared with the police or sold to vigilantes, privacy experts fear.